truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 Finally, the two views offer different advice on how to promote Bitcoin.

 DeRosians advocate a vigilant *defense* of Bitcoin's decentralization and censorship-resistance, hoping to "outwit, outlast, and outplay" rival currencies and payment-systems, by waiting for [rivals to self-destruct](http://www.nytimes.com/2017/01/09/opinion/the-cost-of-indias-man-made-currency-crisis.html?_r=0).
-Verans try for *offense*, favoring an "Uber strategy" of blindingly-fast popularity, so as to simply outrun obsolote/corrupt regulatory hurdles (and become politicially-acceptable sooner).
+Verans try for *offense*, favoring an "Uber strategy" of blindingly-fast popularity, so as to simply outrun obsolete/corrupt regulatory hurdles (and become politically-acceptable sooner).

 As is usually the case, one approach is 'conservative' (slower, but less likely to end in disaster) and the other is 'liberal' (riskier, but with more-effective results, sooner).
 If the unknown risks are great, then the DeRosian approach is imperative.
 If the risks are small, then the DeRosian approach is pointlessly prolonging human stagnation and misery.